 Some radio accessories also have function keys, and most of the options available for the radio function keys are also available for external function keys.
-However, these external function keys do not have short and long keypresses.

 Note: If a particular feature is applicable only in trunked mode or only in conventional mode, the function key press has no effect while in the other operating mode.